 Best Refinance Lenders for Borrowers with Bad Credit

 When considering Credible for your mortgage refinance, you can get prequalified in under three minutes.
-Plus, they’re a loan matcher, so you can actually get three firm refinance offers to compare from different lenders.
+Plus, they’re a loan marketplace, so you can actually get three refinance offers to compare from different lenders.
 Your credit score won’t be harmed during the prequalification process, so if you’re in the process of trying to repair your credit history, you won’t experience any setbacks.

 By no means just a refinancing company, Connexus is an all-around great credit union with nothing but positive feedback online.
-With a super strong and user intuitive web presence, they’re easily one of the trailblazers for next-generation banking.
+With a super strong and user-intuitive web presence, they’re easily one of the trailblazers for next-generation banking.